mrssuedunham/recipes/content/en/recipes/coffee-cheesecake-oatmeal.md

 ## Instructions

-{{< alert icon="⏲️" text="A half cup of oatmeal and a cup of water cook up in a 1.55kw microwave in one-and-a-half minutes.
-Do with this information what you will." />}}

 1. Combine.
 2. Eat!

+{{< alert icon=“⏲️” text=“A half cup of oatmeal and a cup of water cook up in a 1.55kw microwave in one-and-a-half minutes.
+Do with this information what you will.” />}}